Rolph Church of England Primary School and Nursery

 Part of the Diocese of Chelmsford Vine Schools Trust

 Rolph is proud to be a church school and we work very closely with our local Church.
-We are an Academy and are part of the Diocese of Chelmsford Vine Schools Trust.
+We are an Academy and part of the Diocese of Chelmsford Vine Schools Trust.

 Our Vision & Values